tryingsomestuff/Minic/README.md

 ## History & the NNUE Minic story

 ### Code style
 For a year and a half Minic was (mainly) a one-file-code with very dense lines.
 This is of course very wrong in terms of software design...
 So why is it so?
-First reason is that Minic was first developped as a week-end project (in mid-october 2018), the quick-and-dirty way, and since then I was having fun going on this way ; being a "small" code size engine was part of the stakes in developing it.
+First reason is that Minic was first developped as a week-end project (in mid-october 2018), the quick-and-dirty way, and since then I was having fun going on the way of minimal lines of code direction ; being a "small" code size engine was part of the stakes in developing it at first.

-Until version 2 of Minic, some optional features such as evaluation and searchs tuning, perft, tests, uci support, book generation ... were available in the Add-Ons directory ; they are now fused with the source code.
+Until version 2 of Minic, some optional features such as evaluation and searchs tuning, perft, tests, uci support, book generation ... were available in the Add-Ons directory ; they are now fused with the source code for a while.

-Nowadays, since the release of version "2", Minic is written in a more classic C++ style, although some very dense lines are still present and recall Minic past compacity...
+Nowadays, in fact since the release of version "2", the engine is written in a more classic C++ style, although some very dense lines may still present and recall Minic past compacity...

 More details about Minic history in the next paragraphs...

 ### Week-end project (October 2018)
 Initially, the code size of Minic was supposed not to go above 2000sloc.
 It started as a week-end project in october 2018 (http://talkchess.com/forum3/viewtopic.php?f=2&t=68701).
 But, as soon as more features (especially SMP, material tables and bitboard) came up, I tried to keep it under 4000sloc and then 5000sloc, ...
-This is why this engine was named Minic, this stands for "Minimal Chess" (and is not related to the GM Dragoljub Minić) but it has not much to do with minimalism anymore...
+This is why this engine was named Minic, this stands for "Minimal Chess" (and is not related to the GM Dragoljub Minić) but it has not much to do with minimalism anymore nowadays...

 ### Version "1" (October 2019)
-was released as a one year anniversary release in october 2019.
-At this point Minic has already go from a 1800 Elo 2-days-of-work engine, to a 2800 Elo engine being invited at TCEC qualification league.
+Version "1" was released as a one year anniversary release in october 2019.
+At this point Minic has already go from a 1800 Elo 2-days-of-work engine, to a 2800 Elo engine being invited at TCEC qualification league !

 ### Version "2" (April 2020)
-is released for April 1st 2020 (during covid-19 confinement).
+Ver sion "2" was released for April 1st 2020 (during covid-19 confinement).
 For this version, the one file Minic was splitted into many header and source files, and commented a lot more, without negative impact on speed and strength.

 #### NNUE from release 2.47 to release 2.53 (from Stockfish implementation)
 Minic2, since release 2.47 of August 8th 2020 (http://talkchess.com/forum3/viewtopic.php?f=2&t=73521&hilit=minic2&start=50#p855313), has the possibility to be build using a shameless copy of the NNUE framework of Stockfish.
-Integration of NNUE was done easily and I hope this can be done for any engines, especially if NNUE is release as a standalone library (see https://github.com/dshawul/nncpu-probe for instance).
-New UCI parameter NNUEFile is added and shall be the full path to the network file you want to use.
-To build such Minic you need to activate WITH_NNUE in definition.hpp and use the build script (or make your own, but do not forget to pass -DUSE_AVX2 or whatever your hardware supports to the NNUE part ...).
-First test shows that MinicNNUE is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal at this date at short TC and maybe something like 50Elo higher at longer TC (around Komodo11).
-This says that a lot more can (and will!) be done inside Minic standard evaluation function !
+Integration of NNUE was done easily and I hoped this can be done for any engines, especially if NNUE is released as a standalone library (see https://github.com/dshawul/nncpu-probe for instance).
+First tests shown that "MinicNNUE" is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal at this date at short TC and maybe something like 50Elo higher at longer TC (so around Komodo11).

-When using a NNUE network with this Stockfish implementation, it is important that Minic is called MinicNNUE (or Minnuec as introduced by Gekkehenker).
+When using a NNUE network with this Stockfish implementation, it is important that Minic is called "MinicNNUE".
-MinicNNUE, won't be the official Minic, as this NNUE work do not reflect my own work and skills at all !
+Indeed, MinicNNUE (with copy/pasted SF NNUE implementation), won't be the official Minic, as this is not my own work at all.

-Later on, since version 2.50, the NNUE learner from NodChip repo has also been ported to Minic so that networks using Minic data and search can be done.
+Later on, starting from version 2.50, the NNUE learner from NodChip repository has also been ported to Minic so that networks can be built using Minic data and search can be done.
-The genFen part was not ported and an internal process to produce training is used.
-This include both extracting position from fixed depth game and from random positions.
+The genFen part of Nodchip was not ported and instead replaced by an internal process to produce training data.
+This included both extracting position from fixed depth game and from random positions.

-Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.
+Nets I built are still available at https://github.com/tryingsomestuff/NNUE-Nets.

 ### Version "3" (November 2020)
-is released in november 2020 (during second covid-19 confinement) as a 2 years anniversary release and *is not using, nor compatible with, SF NNUE implementation anymore*.
+Version "3" of Minic is released in november 2020 (during second covid-19 confinement) as a 2 years anniversary release and *is not using, nor compatible with, SF NNUE implementation anymore*.
 More about this just below...

 #### NNUE from release 3.00 (initially from Seer implementation)
 Starting from release 3.00, **Minic is not using Stockfish NNUE implementation anymore and is no more compatible with SF nets**.
 It was too much foreign code inside Minic to be fair, to be maintained, to be fun.
-Seer engine is offering a very well written implementation of NNUE that I borrowed and adapt to Minic (https://github.com/connormcmonigle/seer-nnue).
-The code is more or less 400 lines.
-I choose to keep Stockfish code only for binary sfens format as everyone is using this for now.
-Training code is an external tool written in Python without any dependency to engine, also first adapted from Seer repository and then from Gary Linscott pytorch trainer (https://github.com/glinscott/nnue-pytorch).
+Seer chess engine author is offering a very well written implementation of NNUE that I borrowed and adapt to Minic (https://github.com/connormcmonigle/seer-nnue).
+The code was more or less 400 lines.
+I choose to keep some Stockfish code just for binary sfens format conversion as everyone (or at least many many) is using this data format for now.
+Training code is an external tool written in Python without any dependency to engine, also first adapted from Seer repository and then taking ideas from Gary Linscott pytorch trainer (https://github.com/glinscott/nnue-pytorch).
 A new story to be written, in Minic 3.

 Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.
+Beware there is no retrocompatibility of the net from version to version.

 ### Some original stuff that were maybe introduced in Minic

 - use of PST score in move sorter to compensate near 0 history of quiet move
 - aggregate history score for move sorter and history heuristic (cmh + history[piece and color][tosquare] + history[color][square][square])
 - danger (from evaluation) based pruning and reductions in search
+- emergency (from IID loop instabilities) based pruning and reductions in search
+- history aware (boom / moob) based pruning and reductions in search
 - contempt opponent model taking opponent name or opponent rating into account
 - "features" based evaluation parameter available to the user to tune game play (HCE evaluation only, not for NNUE)
 - using a depth factor for pruning and reduction that takes TT entry depth into account